 This Child Protection Policy and Procedures applies to young children up to the age of 18, young people aged 18 - 21 and vulnerable adults.
-It is underpinned by a considerable body of legislation, government guidance and standards, designed to ensure children, young people are vulnerable adults are protected from harm including: Child Care Act, 1991; Protection for Persons Reporting Child Abuse Act, 1999; UN Convention of the Rights of the Child, 1992.
+It is underpinned by a considerable body of legislation, government guidance and standards, designed to ensure children, young people are vulnerable adults are protected from harm including: Child Care Act,1991; Protections for persons reporting Child Abuse act 1998; Criminal Justice Act 2006; Criminal Justice (withholding of information on offences against children and vulnerable persons) Act 2012; National Vetting Bureau (children and vulnerable persons) Acts 2012-2016; Children First Act 2015; Criminal Law (sexual offences) Act 2017; UN Convention of the Rights of the Child, 1992.

-Further child protection guidelines on which this policy draws from includes: Guidelines for the Protection and Welfare of Children and Young People in the Arts Sector published by Arts Council, Ireland, (ISBN 1-904291-21-X, 2006); Children First, National Guidelines for the Protection and Welfare of Children (Department of Children and Youth Affairs, 2011); Code of Good Practice, Child Protection For The Youth Work Sector (Department of Education and Science, 2003).
-Our Duty to Care (Department of Health and Children, 2002).
+Further child protection guidelines on which this policy draws from includes: NYCI Child Protection during Covid 19/2020; TUSLA Covid 19 Additional Practice Guidance, Child Protection & Welfare, March 2020; Children First/National Guidelines for the Protection and Welfare 2017 + Addendum to Supporting Youth Work Online 2020; Screenagers Guide to Digital Youth Work 2020; NYCI Web Safety in Youth Work 2020; Guidelines for the Protection and Welfare of Children and Young People in the Arts Sector published by Arts Council, Ireland, (ISBN 904291-21-X, 2006); Code of Good Practice, Child Protection For The Youth Work Sector (Department of Education and Science, 2003).Our Duty to Care (Department of Health and Children, 2002).